LIGHT Awards

 Graham Middle School STEAM Digital Heroes

-2019, Santa Clara County, Interdisciplinary, Middle School, Funded Projects
+Interdisciplinary, Santa Clara County, 2019, Middle School, Funded Projects

 This team of middle school teachers will collaborate with the Krause Center for Innovation to develop and pilot pathways for Project Based Learning (PBL)-based, technology enhanced electives and create curriculum for all students in media, technology, broadcasting, engineering, leadership, and visual art courses.